Belthasaran/rhtools/README.md

      NOTE:  If a hack by that same ID is already in the local database, then it will be removed and replaced with the items found in hacks/.

+     Assuming the direct download URL is populated and correct, then the game could presumably be added to the repository for display in the GUI and selection.

-     Two hacks should Never have the same ID specified.
+     The game ID numbers should be unique to each hack: no two different hacks should ever have the same level ID.
+     Conflicting IDs result in the later entry being treated as a "new version" that replaces the old version's data.
-     Suggestion: Do not use a numeric ID number, unless the hack is on SMWC, and your ID number matches theirs!
+     Suggestion: Do not use a numeric ID number unless the hack is on SMWC, and your ID number matches the hack's ID number on SMWc.

      Please use db_makehack.py <Unique ID>